Aj1402/MusicMaster-Reactjs/README.md

-# MusicMaster-Reactjs
+﻿# MusicMaster-Reactjs
 An react based app which fetches data from music API of last.fm

-#Create React App
+# Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>